falcondai/trained-ABS-model/README.md

 ## extra notes

-I trained the model with the default hyperparameters but some of the default hyperparameters, as pointed in [this issue](https://github.com/facebook/NAMAS/issues/8), do not match the ones presented in the paper.
+I trained the model with the default hyperparameters but some of the default hyperparameters, as pointed out in [this issue](https://github.com/facebook/NAMAS/issues/8), do not match the ones presented in the paper.

 ## reference